Haysto Logo

 You’ll need to be upfront from the start, and put together a well-crafted application.
 Read more about how holiday let mortgages work.

-Can I have more than one mortgage on the same property?
+Can you have more than one mortgage on the same property?

 It’s possible to have more than one mortgage on the same property.
-The most common time this happens is with something called a ‘second charge mortgage’
+The most common time this happens is with something called a ‘second charge mortgage’, which you can apply for using the equity you have in your home as security against the additional loan.
+You’ll then have two mortgages attached to the same property.

 You can take out a second charge mortgage on any property you own, so if you have a Buy to Let then you could use your rented property against your loan.